byu-cs329/hw3/README.md

 Remember that it is also possible to have an error in the implementation of the property rather than the class under test!

-Write an stateful PBT for the hashtable.
+Write an stateful PBT for the `edu.byu.cs329.hashtable.LLHashTable`.
 Be sure to include each approach: point-wise comparison and equivalent statements.

 ## Type Checking

-For each of the below, the proof certificate for each problem should be in the form of a tree in a file in the same directory as this *README*.
+5) **(10 points)** Write by hand a type proof for `edu.byu.cs329.hashtable.LlHashTable.get`.
+The proof should be in the form of a tree in a file in the same directory as this *README*.
 Name each file by the problem number.
 Uploading a picture of your paper-pencil solution is fine (and preferred).
 Assume the existence of the environment that does the right thing.

-6) **(10 points)** Write by hand a type proof for `edu.byu.cs329.hashtable.LlHashTable.equals`.
+## Optional

-7) **(10 points)** Write by hand a type proof for `edu.byu.cs329.hastable.LlHashTable.remove`.
+Practice writing type proofs for  `edu.byu.cs329.hashtable.LlHashTable.equals` and `edu.byu.cs329.hastable.LlHashTable.remove`.